letoram/cat9/README.md

     forget #job1 #job2
 		forget #job1  .. #job3
+		forget all-bad
+		forget all-passive
-		forget all
+		forget all-hard

 This will remove the contents and tracking of previous jobs, either by specifying one or several distinct jobs, or a range.
 If any marked job is still active and tied to a running process, that process will be killed.
+There are also special presets: all-bad, all-hard and all-passive; all-bad forgets the completed jobs with !0 return status code; all-hard removes all jobs, passive and running; all-passive removes all jobs that have completed running.

 ### Repeat